-Every registered company in the UK is obligated to file an Annual Return (AR) with the Companies House every year.
+When you form a company in the UK, you are obligated to file an Annual Return (AR) with the Companies House every year.

 Here’s what you need to know about submitting an Annual Return.

 The Annual Return is one that provides an overview of your company’s general information, such as details of your directors and company secretary if you have one appointed, your registered office, contact details, the nature of your business, share capital and shareholdings.

 What Should I Include in the Annual Return?

 You will have to include the following information in your annual report:

 - Company’s contact details inclusive of the registered address and the ‘single alternative inspection location’ (SAIL) address, where records are stored if they are not at the registered company address

 - Information about your company directors and company secretary (if you have one appointed) inclusive of their name, date of birth and nationality

 - Your company’s key business activities, which should be chosen from a list of standard industrial classification (SIC) codes to describe what your company does